 Permanent (Whole) Life Insurance policy may build up a Cash Surrender Value (CSV), which makes this policy an attractive investment tool.
-Should a policyowner decide to terminate a permanent policy, the insurance company will return to the policyowner the policy's cash surrender value.
+Should a policy owner decide to terminate a permanent policy, the insurance company will return to the policy owner the policy's cash surrender value.
 By that, the owner gets back a part or entire amount of premiums paid to the company.
-CSVs are guaranteed and stated in the policy, and generally increase from year to year.
+CSVs are guaranteed and stated in the policy at issue, and normally increase from year to year.

 This is a life insurance policy in which all required premiums for the entire policy period have been paid.
 The most typical paid-up policies are following: